Adam22

-Adam John Grandmaison (born November 24, 1983), more commonly known as Adam22, is an American podcaster and YouTuber.
-He is best known for being the creator and host of pop culture-oriented podcast No Jumper.
+Adam Grandmaison (born November 24, 1983), more commonly known as Adam22, is an American podcaster and YouTuber.
+He is the creator and host of the hip-hop culture-oriented podcast No Jumper.
+In 2017, Rolling Stone described him as "underground hip-hop's major tastemaker".

 Early life

-Grandmaison became a BMX rider at a young age and enjoyed hip-hop music, including Gucci Mane's hit "Bricks" that includes the line, "I'm ballin' like an athlete but got no Jumper."
-This inspired the name No Jumper for his future blog.
-Grandmaison has mentioned this on his podcast and in interviews many times.
+Grandmaison became a BMX rider at a young age and enjoyed hip-hop music, including Gucci Mane's hit "Bricks" that includes the line, "I'm ballin' like an athlete but got no jumper."
+This inspired the name No Jumper for his future blog and podcast.

-Former U.S. President Bill Clinton was close friends with Grandmaison's father, Philip J. Grandmaison, whose brother was one of Clinton's earliest supporters in 1992.
-In December 2000, Clinton pardoned Grandmaison's father after formerly being convicted of voter mail fraud in 1996.

 Career

 2006–2011: The Come Up and ONSOMESHIT

 In 2006, Grandmaison started the BMX website The Come Up.
 Later, he created ONSOMESHIT, a BMX biking team and BMX-based clothing line which at one point had a retail store on Melrose Avenue in Los Angeles.

 2011–present: No Jumper

-No Jumper was originally a blog on Tumblr created in 2011 by Grandmaison, where other hip-hop oriented article writers were paid by Grandmaison to write about music.
-The blog showed early interest in underground artists such as SpaceGhostPurrp and Clams Casino, and reviewed obscure Gucci Mane mixtapes, treating the underground with "critical attention".
+No Jumper was originally a blog on Tumblr created by George Potter.
+The blog, which was financed by Grandmaison, showed early interest in underground artists such as SpaceGhostPurrp and Clams Casino, and reviewed obscure Gucci Mane mixtapes, treating the underground with "critical attention".

 Revived in 2015, Grandmaison's No Jumper podcast, hosted on YouTube, focuses on interviews with rap artists and pop culture tastemakers.
-As of January 2022, the channel had reached over 1.1 billion video views.
+As of August 2023, the channel has about 1.6 billion video views.
 It originally started as a BMX podcast with vlogs dedicated to Grandmaison's life running ONSOMESHIT's retail store.
 His interview of Memphis underground rapper Xavier Wulf soon turned viral within hip-hop communities, sparking Grandmaison's newfound interest in interviewing known figures within both underground and mainstream hip-hop.

 Grandmaison, through his No Jumper podcast, has been noted for interviewing up-and-coming talent as well as established rappers.
-He has interviewed artists including Lil Yachty, Lil Peep, Pouya, Juice WRLD, Suicideboys, Young Thug, Tekashi69 and most famously XXXTentacion in April 2016; the latter interview received over 13 million views.
-This was the Florida rapper's first official professional interview, and has been credited with giving him exposure to a wide audience.
+He has interviewed artists including Lil Yachty, Lil Peep, Pouya, Juice Wrld, Suicideboys, Young Thug, 6ix9ine and most famously XXXTentacion in April 2016; the latter interview has received over 21 million views as of 2023.
+This was the Florida rapper's first official professional interview, and it has been credited with giving him exposure to a wide audience.

 In addition to underground and established rappers, Grandmaison through his No Jumper channel has expanded to interview a variety of artists and pop culture-oriented guests, of different careers and backgrounds including livestreamers, music executives, actors, YouTubers, music critics, and fashion designers.
 Notable people interviewed include Anthony Fantano, KSI, Riley Reid, "Sugar" Sean O'Malley, Aaron Carter, and Charlamagne tha God.

-Hot 97 DJ Peter Rosenberg has said he views Grandmaison "as an advance scout searching for combustible new talent", while Rolling Stone described him as "underground hip-hop's major tastemaker".
+Rolling Stone described him as "underground hip-hop's major tastemaker" and "an advance scout searching for combustible new talent."